-The main difference between Barnes the crude and Mandel the smooth is that the latter is a lot smarter: we bet he'll wait until he has received a serious proposition before he goes and changes the ideological bedsheets.
-Meanwhile, Mandel is prostituting the Trotskyist opposition to Stalinism in order to ingratiate himself with anti-Soviet social-democracy.
-The Mandelitesglorifying the counterrevolutionary clerical-nationalists of Solidarność in Poland and denouncing the Soviet authorities for their response to the U.S.' KAL 007 spy plane provocation-serve as the left wing of "free world" anti-Communism in NATO Europe.
+The main difference between Barnes the crude and Mandel the smooth is that the latter is a lot smarter; we bet he'll wait until he has received a serious proposition before he goes and changes the ideological bedsheets.
+Meanwhile.
+Mandel is prostituting the Trotskyist opposition to Stalinism in order to ingratiate himself with anti-Soviet social-democracy.
+The Mandelitesglorifying the counterrevolutionary clerical-nationalists of Solidarność in Poland and denouncing the Soviet authorities for their response to the U.S.' KAL 007 spy plane provocation-serve as the left wing of "free world" anti-Communism in NATO Europe, Saway in the state of a single state

 By trotting out the tired old Stalinist rationalizations for anti-Trotskyism, Barnes allowed the emergence of some of the SWP critics as born-again centrists, about 20 years late.
-Barnes' coming out of the closet as an anti-Trotskyist in December 1982 had to be preceded by a good deal of sinister and conspiratorial lining-up activity by the Barnes clique.
-Approaches have to have been made to individuals, probably to anybody that was anybody in the SWP, belittling Trotsky and hinting at the need for a "new" approach.
+Barnes' coming out of the closet as an anti-Trotskyist in December 1982 had to be preceded by a good deal of sinister and conspiratorial lining-up activity by the Barnes clique, Approaches have to have been made to individuals, probably to anybody that was anybody in the SWP. belittling Trotsky and hinting at the need for a "new" approach.
 Those who didn't pick up the cues and failed to smile and sneer in the right places would simply have been placed on a secret enemies list earmarked for later disposition.
-Making due allowances for the vast difference of scale, it's not very different from what Stalin did: those who were already cynical about the program (which was no longer Lenin's, diluted by Zinoviev) were secretly lined up on the need to find a new "main chance," without it being clear what that would be (it became clear as "socialism in one country").
+Making due allowances for the vast difference of scale, it's not very Militant puts leftist face on SWP's reformist antiwar line with photo featuring slogans for unconditional U.S. withdrawal and for NLF victory.
+Photo is cropped to avoid showing that placards were signed "Spartacist."